ptabasso2/datadog-otel-tracing/README.md

 ## Goal of this lab

 The purpose of this lab is to help familiarizing yourself with using the OpenTelemetry API to perform custom instrumentation activities using the dataod java agent.
-This is intended to users who wish to benefit from the best of the two worlds as they can leverage some advanced capabilities the Datadog Java agent offers, including:
+This is intended to users who wish to benefit from the best of the two worlds as they can leverage capabilities available only in Datadog tracing libraries, including:

 + Application Security Management
 + Runtime metrics collection